pivotal/docs-tap/security-and-compliance/ingress-certificates.hbs.md

 > ℹ️ Learn about the possible configurations of `ClusterIssuer`
 > from [cert-manager's documentation](https://cert-manager.io/docs/configuration/).

-## Disabling TLS for ingress
+## Deactivating TLS for ingress

-Although it is not recommended, you can disable the ingress issuer by setting `shared.ingress_issuer: ""`.
-As a result, components will consider TLS for ingress to be disabled.
+Although it is not recommended, you can deactivate the ingress issuer by setting `shared.ingress_issuer: ""`.
+As a result, components will consider TLS for ingress to be deactivated.

 ## Overriding TLS for components